Português

 EXPERIMENTAL STATIONS & TECHNIQUES

 IMBUIA is an analytical complex that comprises two experimental stations dedicated to synchrotron infrared micro- and nano-spectral imaging.
 The IMBUIA-nano station operates an ultra-microscopy setup based on scattering Scanning Near-field Optical Microscopy (s-SNOM) combined with IR synchrotron for continuous coverage across the mid- to far-IR spectral range.
-Additional table-top sources, such as Quantum Cascade (QCL) and DFG-based (DFG) lasers, allow for mid-IR narrowband and fast hyperspectral nano-imaging, respectively.
-The IMBUIA-micro station is a classical IR microscopy setup that allows for full-field spectral imaging (FPA-based) and high-sensitivity point spectral analysis (single element MCT-based).
+Additional table-top sources, such as Quantum Cascade (QCL), allow for mid-IR narrowband nano-imaging.

-Overview of the IMBUIA experimental stations, control rooms and instrumentation lab space.
+Overview of the IMBUIA experimental stations, control rooms and instrument lab space.

 IMBUIA-nano STATION: SYNCHROTRON s-SNOM